smart48/larakube/README.md

 ## Quick Start

+To quickly get started
+- rename secrets removing the `.example` part and add your own values
-To quickly get started run `minikube start` followed by the use of the `kube.sh` script in the local directory:
+- run `minikube start`

+followed by the use of the `kube.sh` script in the local directory:

 - on Zsh shell use `bash kube.sh`
 - on Bash shell use `./kube.sh`